vizdata-f21/project-2-tidy_team/proposal/Proposal.md

 ## Description of our Goals and Motivation

-A one to two paragraph description of your goals, including your motivation. - Depending on the focus of your project, the following might go in here. - If using a particular dataset(s), a brief description of each dataset including the reason why you chose the particular dataset, its dataset, its dimensions and any other relevant metadata.
-(Make sure to load the data and use inline code for some of this information.) - If answering a particular research question, the question itself and the reason why you chose this question.

 The goal of our Shiny App is to communicate the harmful effects of air pollution on the world through time by visually displaying the deaths caused by air pollution.
 Our interactive map will display death rates in